 This concept is formalized within Local 470 as the "Steward's Bill of Rights".
 Basically it means a steward has the right to do his or her job with the support of and without hassle from the workers.
 The steward's job is critical, so on the job, what the steward says goes.
 If you should have a problem with or disagree with a steward on the job, you can request and file a complaint form which will be considered and acted upon after the fact by the Executive Board.
-If you are diciplined or fined by a steward, you can also appeal to the Hiring Hall Governance Board (which currently consists of the Local Executive Board).
+If you are disciplined or fined by a steward, you can also appeal to the Hiring Hall Conduct Board.
 But you should NOT argue with a steward on the job.
 It weakens the effectiveness of the entire Local.

 If a worker will be late to a call, he should first contact the steward, and then the BA if the steward cannot be reached directly.
 A worker should also inform the steward in case of any problem with management, a road crew member, another worker, or with an unsafe working condition.
 It is the Steward's job to deal with all these issues.